flyntwp/acf-hide-layout/README.md

 SVN and the Plugin Directory are a release repository.
 Unlike Git, you shouldn’t commit every small change, as doing so can degrade performance.
 Please only push finished changes to your SVN repository.

 SVN uses the wordpress.org account username and password.
-It might aks for password for you u
+The username is bleechberlin.
+For the initital commit SVN might ask for password for a different username (usually your OS username) but just enter empty password and then you can enter new username and password.

 0. Dont't forget to update the plugin version in the `acf-hide-layout.php` and in the `readme.txt`.
 1. Make sure you have SVN installed.